Recycle electronics

 Consider re-use

-If your items are still in working condition, try to find a new home for your unwanted electronic goods first.
+If your items are still in working condition, first try to find a new home for your unwanted electronic goods.
 You could give them away to someone who needs it.
-Try advertising online through Facebook Marketplace, Gumtree, Trading Post, Ebay or Freecyle.
+Try advertising online through Facebook Marketplace, Gumtree, Trading Post, Ebay, Freecyle or Rosella Street.
+Follow these tips to learn how to sell your stuff online fast.

 Find out more about reducing, reusing and repairing.